benpolinsky/el_photography/README.md

 - product -> add photo retroactively
 - edit photo (actual image)
 - calendar pickr appears to be a bit off.. style update?  check local

-- parsley maybe too much?
+- parsley maybe too much stuff?
 - custom fields for about etc - TRY IT! - only going to work if you can load onto a resource without a page.... for now.. maybe code a liquid template?
 - admin photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.
 - clean up checkout view -> checkoutviewmodel